AnalogDragon/Taiko-Input/HW/README_EN.md

 Taiko Input Hardware

-There are dual drum and single drum hardware options.
-The dual drum design is intended for arcade or two-drum setups, while the single drum hardware is a simplified version of the dual drum hardware with half of the input frontend removed.
+There are dual taiko and single taiko hardware options.
+The dual taiko design is intended for arcade or two-taiko setups, while the single taiko hardware is a simplified version of the dual taiko hardware with half of the input frontend removed.
 There are no significant differences between the two in terms of hardware.

 [中文版](./README.md)